When a couple ends their marriage, child custody may become a divisive issue. What happens when both parents are of the same sex?

 Things become more complex when a child is the biological offspring of one spouse but not the other.
 This situation occurs when tone already has a child from a previous relationship.
 Even if the couple marries and raises the child together, the non-biological parent may not have custody or visitation rights.
 Instead, the non-biological parent should petition the court for step-parent adoption or rights.
 The court does not recognize agreements when one parent has no legal right to the child.

 Divorce may take a toll on children, especially if they feel torn away from one parent.
-The court has some catching up when it comes to custody in LGBTQ+ cases, but with the proper prep work, the process may go smoother.
+The court has some catching up when it comes to custody in LGBTQ+ cases, but with the proper prep work with the assistance of a skilled family lawyer, the process may go smoother.